 You might already be familiar with some of the other well-known methods to spatially upsample videos; the most common ones being bilinear, bicubic, or lanczos.
 Essentially, the idea behind all of these methods is that they use a single predefined mathematical function to predict new digital video samples from the pre-existing ones.

 The emphasis on “single predefined mathematical function” is important.
 This is a key point, and that we will revisit that later.

-Note that in contrast to the spatial upsampling methods mentioned before, super resolution uses information from several neighboring images to interpolate a single low-resolution image.
-And because it combines several information it is able to better interpolate the image than the methods mentioned above.
-And this is one of the reasons why super resolution is already popularly applied by companies such as AMD and NVIDIA, to render video games at high resolutions (4k).
+Note that in contrast to the spatial upsampling methods mentioned before, super-resolution uses information from several neighboring images to interpolate a single low-resolution image.
+And because it combines multiple information sources, it is able to better interpolate the image than the methods mentioned above.
+And this is one of the reasons why super-resolution is already popularly applied by companies such as AMD and NVIDIA, to render video games at high resolutions (4k).

 The following figure summarizes everything we learned in this blog post.